Book your flight to Nuuk with Icelandair from USD 828*

 Nuuk in the summer

-While there is arguably no bad time to visit Nuuk, the summer is the most popular season to travel to Greenland.
+While there's no bad time to visit Nuuk, summer (June to September) is the most popular season to travel to Greenland, to experience local weather and activities in their prime.

 Nuuk in the winter